Dr. Andreas Ihl, M.Sc.

 Publications (Extract Research Database)

 Ihl, A. (2022).
 Supportive Relationships, Commitment, and Turnover in Platform Work: A Platform Ecosystem Perspective.
-Proceedings of the 28th Americas Conference on Information Systems, Minneapolis: https://aisel.aisnet.org/amcis/
+Proceedings of the 28th Americas Conference on Information Systems (Top 25% Paper), Minneapolis: https://aisel.aisnet.org/amcis/

 Ihl, A.; Mayer, A.S.; Strunk, K. (2022).
 The role of online platforms in facilitating freelancers’ self-leadership in the platform economy.
-Best Paper Proceedings of the 82th Academy of Management Annual Meeting, Seattle: https://journals.aom.org/journal/amproc
+Proceedings of the 82th Academy of Management Annual Meeting (Designated as a Best Paper), Seattle: https://journals.aom.org/journal/amproc

 Strunk, K.; Ihl, A.; Hasenauer L.; Fiedler, M. (2022).
 Organizational sustainability transformation through KPIs: A model for sustainability change.
 Academy of Management Annual Meeting Proceedings, Seattle: https://journals.aom.org/journal/amproc